-Events bloody and mysterious bring Danny Hallow back to the town of Eddystone, New Hampshire…
+Events bloody and mysterious bring eleven-year-old Danny Hallow to the town of Eddystone, New Hampshire…

 It was the coldest February the current residents of Eddystone, New Hampshire could remember.
 It wasn’t the coldest on record.
 That had been over one hundred years prior.
 People reminded each other of this as they waited for buses, walked to their mailboxes or dropped off their kids at school.